griffblob/EEE3088-69/README.md

 Project files for the sensing subsystem can be found in: [Sensing](https://github.com/griffblob/EEE3088-69/tree/main/EEE3088%20Sensing)

 Project files for the power subsystem can be found in: [Power](https://github.com/griffblob/EEE3088-69/tree/main/EEE3088%20Power)

+Our reports can be found in [Reports](https://github.com/griffblob/EEE3088-69/tree/main/Reports).
+However they will only be available after final submission closes to miniise risks of plagarism.